-An application for installing software kits across a network instead of using locally mounted distribution media.
+An application that is used to install software kits across a network instead of using locally mounted distribution media.
 If the RIS software subset is installed, the RIS application is invoked by entering /usr/sbin/ris.

-See also network,
+See also network, RIS (Remote Installation Services)